Year 6 Students Correspond with Their New Headteacher

-“One of my favourite subjects when I was in school, was PE.
-Back then, PE was not as inclusive as it is now, so I really needed to try extra hard to be able to catch a ball.
-I realised that everyone can find an exercise that they love, and now I love to run, swim and do Pilates.”
+“One of my favourite subjects, when I was in school, was PE.
+Back then, PE was not as inclusive as it is now, so I needed to try extra hard to be able to catch a ball.
+I realised that everyone can find an exercise they love, and now I love to run, swim and do Pilates.”

 Which Came First?

 “I think the colour orange came before the fruit because fire has always been around.
 My theory is that the chicken did come before the egg.
 If you’d like to know my theory, ask me next time you see me, and I’ll explain why.”